Shah Jahan Mosque, Thatta: History

 The mosque's mihrab had initially been incorrectly aligned with Mecca.
 The Sufi mystic, Makhdum Nooh, who is buried in the nearby city of Hala is said to have been approached by the mosque's planners in order to correct its alignment.
 Popular tradition maintains that Makhdum Nooh then corrected the error overnight by the power of his prayer, thereby ensuring his status as a saint.
 Historical records show that the mosque's mihrab had actually been rebuilt a century after the mosque's construction.

 Architecture

-The Shah Jahan Mosque's architectural style is overtly influenced by Turkic and Persian styles.
+The Shah Jahan Mosque was constructed in the style of a caravanserai − having a great courtyard enclosed by domed apartments.
+Its architectural style is overtly influenced by Turkic and Persian styles.
 The mosque is characterized by extensive brickwork and the use of blue tiles, both of which were directly influenced by Timurid architectural styles from Central Asia − from where the previous rulers of Sindh, the Tarkhans, had hailed before the region was annexed by the Mughals in 1592.

 Decorative elements

 Tile work

 The profuse use of tiles is considered to be the most elaborate display of tile work in the Indian Subcontinent.
 Unlike the Wazir Khan Mosque in Lahore, another Shah Jahan era mosque, the mosque in Thatta does not employ the use of fresco.

 The mosque's tiles represent a direct influence of the Timurid style.
 The mosque employs cobalt blue, turquoise, manganese violet, and white tiles.

 The mosque's dome is embellished with exquisite blue and white tile-work arranged in stellated patterns to represent the heavens.
 Its walls feature calligraphic tile work, signed by Abdul Ghafur and Abdul Sheikh.

 The tiles' location and arrangement displays Persian Safavid influence, and features several colours on a single tile, unlike tile work at Lahore which featured a single colour on each tile.
 The use of multicolour tiles and floral patterns reflects Persian Kashani influences.